Lombiq/Helpful-Extensions/Readme.md

 ## About

-Orchard Core module containing some handy extensions (e.g. filters for Projector).
+Orchard Core module containing some handy extensions (e.g. useful content types and widgets).
+It's also available on all sites of [DotNest, the Orchard SaaS](https://dotnest.com/).

 Note that this module has an Orchard 1 version in the [dev-orchard-1 branch](https://github.com/Lombiq/Helpful-Extensions/tree/dev-orchard-1).

 ## Extensions